nuwave/lighthouse/docs/master/eloquent/nested-mutations.md

 }
 ```

+The behaviour when you are upserting is a mix between updating and creating and it won't fail
+if the model exists or not because it will produce the needed action (update or create) in every case.

 ## Belongs To Many

 A belongs to many relation allows you to create new related models as well